Michael McFadyen's Scuba Diving Web Site

 If you asked me back in the mid-1990s I would have said that even at its best, the visibility only got to four or five metres.
 However, since about 1999, visibility here has improved dramatically.
 The visibility has averaged almost 10 metres on these dives.
 It is certainly much better than the previous 13 years.
 In May 2003 I dived here and had 15 metres and on 13 December 2003 at least 15 metres.
 Since then I have had a couple of 20 plus metre viz dives amd on 7 May 2006 it was about 30 metres above 14 metres.
 The tides do not really have much impact on a dive although sometimes an outgoing tide can cause a current in the deep section of the dive.
 Visibility is sometimes better on high tide but I have also had good visibility at low tide.

 This dive begins on the island.
-Gear up and walk across the bridge and climb down the newish stairs and go under the bridge.
-Normally I enter the water near the small boat launch ramp cut into the rock platform.
+Gear up and walk across the bridge and climb down the stairs it used to be a ladder and you had to climb over the railing!) and go under the bridge.
+Normally I enter the water out as far as is safe, but for first timers, the best place to start is near the small boat launch ramp (Boat Ramp) cut into the rock platform.
 If it is very calm, I walk right out to the westernmost point of the island and enter here.
 However, until you have a bit of experience of this dive, start at the boat ramp.

 BASIC BARE ISLAND RIGHT DIVE